patharanordev/web-onnxruntime-yolov7-tiny/README.md

 - Support **OpenCV4.5.5** only.
 - Image size(dimension) for YOLOv7-tiny's ONNX requires 640x640 only. **I got many error/issue when I using 416x416.**
+- WebAssembly using CPU but WebGL for GPU.

 **note** : in the future, it may have more flexibility...